Photography mdavid.com.au

 Huh?
 Isn’t a fast shutter speed supposed to make things sharper?
 Not always.
 In low light a fast shutter speed can reduce image quality.
 You see, in low light, a shutter speed that is too fast is going to do two things:

-If you’re working in weak light then resist the urge to use extremely fast shutter speeds.
+So if you’re working in weak light then resist the urge to use extremely fast shutter speeds.
 And you should also think about locking your camera’s ISO at a setting no higher than what you know it can realistically handle.

 Not enough light